iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

             $ ids_validator validate 'imas:hdf5?path=ids-validator-course/good'

+        The output should be a summary report showing that all tests passed.
+        The IDSs tested were core_profiles and waves.

 # TODO: explain how to interpret the summary report

 You might want to develop or simply use your own custom tests in addition to the standard